OpenBB-finance/OpenBB/openbb_sdk/CONTRIBUTING.md

 ## Get started contributing with a template

-In order to get started contributing faster, the OpenBB team setup a Cookiecutter template that will help you get started with the boilerplate code.
+In order to get started contributing faster, the OpenBB team has setup a Cookiecutter template that will help you get started.

 Please refer to the [Cookiecutter template](https://github.com/OpenBB-finance/openbb-cookiecutter) and follow the instructions there.

 This will walk you through the process of adding a new custom extension to the SDK.
 The high level steps are:

-- Generating the project structure
+- Generate the project structure
 - Install your dependencies
 - Install your new package
 - Use your extension (either from Python or the API)

 ### Cookiecuter, a closer look

-The Cookiecutter template will generate a set of files in which we can find a detailed set of instructions and explanations.
+The Cookiecutter template will generate a set of files in which we can find instructions and explanations.

-> Note that the generated template code will vary according to a set of questions during template generation.
-> Also, the code is functional, so you can just run it and start playing with it.
+> Note that the code is functional, so you can just run it and start playing with it.

 #### Get your data

-Either from a CSV file or from an API endpoint, you'll need to get your data.
+Either from a CSV file, local database or from an API endpoint, you'll need to get your data.

-This can be done through the following way:
+If you don't want to partake in the data standardization framework, you can simply write all the logic straight inside the router file.

+Saying that, we strongly advise you to follow the standardization framework, as it will make your life easier in the long run and unlock a set of features that are only available to standardized data.

-All the data you'll be getting should be model defined, i.e., you'll be defining two different data models:
+All the data you'll be getting should be model defined, i.e., you'll be defining two different pydantic data models:

 1. Define the request/query parameters model.
 2. Define the resulting data schema model.

 > Models are [pydantic](https://docs.pydantic.dev/latest/) models that can be entirely custom, or inherit from the OpenBB standardized models.
-> Those enforce a safe and consistent data structure, validation and type checking.
+> They enforce a safe and consistent data structure, validation and type checking.

 After you've defined both models, you'll need to define a fetcher.
 The fetcher should contain three methods:

 1. `transform_query`: transform the query parameters into the format that the API endpoint expects.
-2. `extract_data`: make the request to the API endpoint and return the raw data.
+2. `extract_data`: make the request to the API endpoint and returns the raw data.
-3. `transform_data`: transform the raw data into the standardized data model.
+3. `transform_data`: transform the raw data into the expected data model.

 > Note that the fetcher should inherit from the `Fetcher` class, which is a generic class that receives the query parameters and the data model as type parameters.

 Afterwards, and considering your extension might need to be reinstalled if any changes are made, you'll need to make it visible to the SDK.

-This is done by adding the fetcher to the `__init__.py` file of the `<your_package_name>/<your_module_name>` folder.
+This is done by adding the fetcher to the `__init__.py` file of the `<your_package_name>/<your_module_name>` folder as part of the Provider.

 Any command using the fetcher you've just defined, will be calling the `transform_query`, `extract_data` and `transform_data` methods under the hood in order to get the data and output it do the end user.